Skip to Main Content

 The 2025 Michelin hotel selection includes Monastère des Augustines, placing it alongside properties that the guide's inspectors have identified for quality and character above a defined threshold.
 Michelin's hotel selection operates on different criteria than its restaurant stars, but inclusion in the 2025 list is a meaningful external verification for a property whose positioning sits outside conventional luxury hotel metrics.
 The recognition suggests that the property's format, however unconventional, delivers at a standard that competes with the wider Quebec City premium tier.

-That peer set includes Le Bonne Entente and Le Capitole Hotel, both of which carry their own distinct positioning.
+That comparable set includes Le Bonne Entente and Le Capitole Hotel, both of which carry their own distinct positioning.
 Across Canada more broadly, the Michelin hotel universe encompasses properties as varied as Fogo Island Inn in Joe Batt's Arm, Le Germain Charlevoix Hotel & Spa in Baie-St-Paul, and Manoir Hovey in North Hatley, all of which share a commitment to place-specific hospitality over standardised luxury.
 Monastère des Augustines belongs to that tendency more than to the international hotel group circuit, where properties like Four Seasons Hotel Toronto or Rosewood Hotel Georgia in Vancouver operate according to a different set of expectations entirely.

 Planning a Stay

-For context on how this property compares with other considered addresses in the Canadian premium tier, see also Fairmont Banff Springs in Banff, Fairmont Chateau Lake Louise, Fairmont Chateau Whistler, Fairmont Empress Hotel in Victoria, Le Mount Stephen in Montréal, The Dorian, Autograph Collection in Calgary, The Royal Hotel in Picton, and internationally, Badrutt's Palace Hotel in St. Moritz, Hôtel de Paris Monte-Carlo, and The Fifth Avenue Hotel in New York City.
+Fairmont Banff Springs in Banff, Fairmont Chateau Lake Louise, Fairmont Chateau Whistler, Fairmont Empress Hotel in Victoria, Le Mount Stephen in Montréal, The Dorian, Autograph Collection in Calgary, The Royal Hotel in Picton, and internationally, Badrutt's Palace Hotel in St. Moritz, Hôtel de Paris Monte-Carlo, and The Fifth Avenue Hotel in New York City.

 Frequently asked questions